doratown/Unblock-Youku/README.md

-# Unblock Youku
+# Unblock Youku Lite

-A Chrome extension for browsing Youku/Tudou/Xiami/Ku6/Xunlei online videos/audios from overseas, without proxy!
+A lite version of the Chrome extension [Unblock Youku](http://bit.ly/unblock-youku)

+This lite version removes the proxy API requirement of the full version, in order to avoid conflicts with other proxy settings.
+But in this case it cannot bypass the geo-location constraints of many websites, and may be totally ineffective in some regions such as Hong Kong.

 ### Install

-You can find this extension on Chrome Web Store at http://bit.ly/unblock-youku
+You can find this extension on Chrome Web Store at

 ### License